SystemFw/blog/content/staging/oop-data-oriented.md

 Function calls are just whitespace (`f a b`), and `do ...` is syntactic sugar for thunks `_ -> ...`.

-Here's an example showing a bank transfer of 10 "pounds" ( horribly represented as just a non-negative integer) between Alice and Bob.
+Here's the canonical bank transfer example, Bob sends 10 pounds (represented as pennies) to Alice:

 ```haskell
 -- populated with data elsewhere